KelStalker/jsHackathonMonday_30Mar2020/README.md

 <!-- A minimum of 3 medium difficulty rated problems
    - ES6/ECMA2015 syntax must be used for all solutions
    - At least one of your solutions must use a template literal **CHECK**
-   - At least one of your solutions must include a for OR while loop **CHECK**
+   - At least one of your solutions must include a for OR while loop
    - At least one of your solutions must include a class  **CHECK**
    - At least one of your solutions must include an array **CHECK**
    - At least one of your solutions must include an arrow function